mrbeam/OctoPrint-Camera/tests/README.md

 ##prepare the test
-clone repository `git@github.com:mrbeam/test_rsc.git`, this contains the files needed for the test
+clone repository `git@github.com:mrbeam/test_rsc.git`, this contains the files needed for the test clone it into the tests folder or create a symlink to this path
+the files should be available from the project folder ` tests/test_rsc/camera_plugin/...`

 ##run the test
 `pytest tests/test_camera.py` will run the camera tests